-Level II Students enrolled in second year high school-level

-Japanese language study
+Level II Students enrolled in second year high school- level Japanese language study

-Level III Students enrolled in third year high school-level

-Japanese language study
+Level III Students enrolled in third year high school-level Japanese language study

-Level IV Students enrolled in fourth or fifth year high schoollevel Japanese language study or in AP Japanese
+Level IV Students enrolled in fourth or fifth year high school-level Japanese language study or in AP Japanese

 Schools may only send one team per level to compete at the National Japan Bowl.
-You can form a team however you like whether it's getting a group of your friends together or holding try-outs at your school.
-Regardless of how they are formed, the teams must be at least two students and no more than 3 students all studying Japanese at the same high school or through the same program.
+Teams can be formed in different ways, whether it is getting a group of friends together or holding try-outs at one's school.
+Regardless of how they are formed, the teams must be at least two students and no more than three students.